flipper-io/flipper/README.md

 3. **Try out the examples [here](./examples).**
     - The best way to learn is by example.
 Dive head first into our intuitive examples.
 4. **Ask questions!**
-    - We are build a community around the platform, and we want you to be a part of it.
+    - We are building a community around the platform, and we want you to be a part of it.
 Join our [Discord](https://discord.gg/R5zdK4m) server and ask questions, [email us](mailto:opensource@flipper.io), or open issues here on GitHub.

 ## Quickstart